-So whether you're building a hi-fi system based on separates or simply need a pair to accompany a micro system, you're sure to find something suitable on this list.
+A tight budget may rule out flagship technologies and expensive materials, but it's amazing how good sound quality can be at this level.
+So whether you're building a hi-fi system based on separates or simply need a new pair of speakers to accompany a micro system, you're sure to find something suitable on this list.

 There's no shortage of talented budget speakers on the market, so it takes something really special to top our list.
 Needless to say, these Elacs sound sensational for the money.